 on behalf of Edinburgh Children's Hospital Charity

-Hibs Star Raises Thousands For SKFF, With A Little Help From Our public relations team
+Hibs Star Raises Thousands For SKFF, With A Little Help From Our Charity PR team

 FASHION trends with footballers’ facial hair haven’t been quite the same scale of news events since Becks retired – taking his ever changing styles with him.

 First and foremost, braving the electric clippers turned out to be a major fundraising winner for Liam, who smashed his original £1000 target after fans across the world made donations, raising a grand total of £2100 in just three days.